rizitis/Athos/AthOS/DOCS/special-cases.md

 athos can face most of these cases, but in order to do it pkg.ini has to mention them.<p>

 **Examples:**<br>
-1. To git clone and git url in SRCURL and mention that `COMPRESS=git`<br> If you also want to git checout then add one line `GITCHEK="12345qwer4321sdfg"`
+1. To git clone and git checkout for a commit use `COMPRESS=git`and `GITCHEK="12345qwer4321sdfg"`
 2. If source name is something like `MY_PROJECT_NAME_0_18_9.tar.gz` then in SRCNAM type all this ugly name `SRCNAM=MY_PROJECT_NAME_0_18_9` and ofcource in `COMPRESS=tar.gz`
-3. For deb, rpm etc mention in `COMPRESS="deb"` and if needed also add one line `BIN_PKG=YES`
+3. For deb, rpm etc mention in `COMPRESS="deb"`
 4. `BIN_PKG=YES` needed for sure when try build a package which `source.tar.?z*` after extracted  output provide directly the files/folders of source.
-5. For package.desktop things are very simple just create a desktop_entry function and call it in pkg build, example:
+5. For package.desktop things are very simple just create a desktop_entry function before slackbuild() function and call it in slackbuild(), example:

 ```
 desktop_entry() {